 Drs.
-Jiabei Zhang and Yuanlong Liu, professors in the Department of Health, Physical Education and Recreation, were invited as keynote speakers to the 2010 Hunan Physical Educator Symposium.
-This symposium was held at Hunan Normal University, Changsha, Hunan, People’s Republic of China, from November 25-27, 2010.
+Jiabei Zhang and Yuanlong Liu, professors in the Department of Health, Physical Education and Recreation, were invited as keynote speakers to the 2010 Human Physical Educator Symposium.
+This symposium was held at Human Normal University, Changsha, Human, People’s Republic of China, from November 25-27, 2010.
 They presented a series of lectures primarily focusing on A Three-Demission-Model of Physical Education Instruction and A Multiple-Component-System of Physical Education Practice at American Schools.
 There were about 400 attendees participating in this symposium.

 Six undergraduate Exercise Science registered student organization members traveled to the Midwest American College of Sports Medicine’s (ACSM) annual conference in Indianapolis, IN.
 The conference offers a competitive scholarly Jeopardy game, in which three students participated.
 This ExSci team, representing Western Michigan University finished 2nd place out of 10 teams, finishing only behind MSU.
 The Jeopardy team consisted of Kelly Bosier, Dylan Rosenthal, and Kelly Frame.
 The remaining students attending the conference included Jessica Bell, Bridget Miller, and Sara Radant.Pictured from left to right are:

 Dylan Rosenthal, Kelly Bosier, Kelly Frame, Sara Radant, Bridget Miller, Jessica Bell, and Amy Gyorkos

 Emeriti professor gives informal talk at Wednesdays II

 Dr. Harold L. "Hal" Ray, professor emeritus of health, physical education, and recreation, will give a talk titled "Exploring the Beauty of Sports" on Wednesday, Jan.
 12, in Walwood Hall at 2 p.m.
 More...